 Since 1983, the Community Foundation has awarded $9.8 million in scholarships from well over 100 funds established by generous individuals, families, businesses and nonprofits to help area students pursue an education and establish rewarding careers.

 Some scholarships are open to all students in our 42-town service area as well as Westerly, Rhode Island; others are open to only some towns, a particular town, or a specific school.
 Some are open to current or returning college students of any age, but most are for graduating high school seniors and most are need-based.
 Scholarships range from a one-time award of $500 to a multi-year award of up to $5,000 a year.
 In 2022, $1,036,680 was awarded to 323 students.

 How Our Scholarships Program Works

 All applicants are informed whether they have been selected to receive a scholarship by the end of June.
 Some scholarships are multi-year awards, but most are one-year, one-time awards.
-Single-year recipients have to reapply for a scholarship each year.
+Single-year recipients are welcome to reapply for a scholarship each year.
 Scholarship awards are sent directly to the recipient’s educational institution, not to the recipient.

 Most Scholarships are Based on Geography